 Click Apply Now to complete the SJSU Online Employment Application and attach the following documents:

-- Diversity statement (1 page maximum, 12 pt.
-Times New Roman) discussing specific initiatives, strategies, activities that you have accomplished and/or that you plan to accomplish to advance diversity, equity, and/or inclusion
+(c) Diversity statement discussing specific initiatives, strategies, activities that were accomplished and/or plan to accomplish to advance diversity, equity, and/or inclusion

-- Three references with name, position, affiliation, and contact information
+(f) Three references with full name, position, affiliation, and contact information.

 Equal Employment Statement